FALL 2023 RN PROGRAM APPLICATION PERIOD

 4. Official high school transcript or GED transcript must be submitted.
 Please email Admissions@vpcc.edu if you have questions or need assistance with submitting this transcript or call 757-825-2700.

-- If you attended high school in a foreign country and cannot obtain your transcript, your diploma will be accepted to show completion of secondary education.
+• If you attended high school in a foreign country and cannot obtain your transcript, your diploma will be accepted to show completion of secondary education.
 Please ensure translation if necessary.
-College Algebra and Chemistry will be required if high school transcript.
+MTH154 and CHM101 will be required if high school transcript cannot be obtained.
+A higher-level math course will be considered by the Director of Allied Health on an individual basis for substitution.

 7. Request a reference from a Biology or Health ( preferred) faculty member (full-time or adjunct) from any higher education institution.
 A professional reference may be submitted as an alternate if a BIO or HLT instructor reference cannot be obtained.
 Please contact your reference provider to ask them to complete the reference section of your NursingCAS application and to look for an emailed link from NursingCAS.
 A separate reference form is no longer required.